lyushisyan/lyushisyan.github.io/_teachings/numerical_simulation.md

 ## Course Overview

-This course is designed for **First-year Master's students** and is taught in **Russian**.
-The goal is to bridge the gap between theoretical physics and modern computational tools.
+This course provides a fast-paced introduction to scientific computing using **Python**.
+It covers the essential tools required for modern research in thermophysics, ranging from basic numerical analysis with **NumPy** and **SciPy** to introductory **Machine Learning** techniques.

+The goal is to provide students with a practical toolkit for data analysis and numerical simulation, enabling them to automate calculations and uncover insights in their future research projects.